What Is Small Business And Entrepreneurship

 Entrepreneurship is one of the resources that economists classify as an essential part of production, the other three being land/natural resources, labor and capital.
 The entrepreneur combines the first three of these to produce goods or services.
 They typically create the business plan, hire employees, acquire resources and funding, and lead and manage the company.

-See also What Are The Four Types Of Business Cycle
+See also What Are The Advantages Of Social Enterprise

 Entrepreneurs often face many obstacles when building their business.
 The three that many of you cite as the biggest challenges are: